Supun009/express-typescript-API/README.md

 ### Auth Routes (`/api/v1/auth`)
 - `POST /register`: Register a new user.
-- `POST /verify-email`: Verify user's email with a token.
 - `POST /login`: Log in a user and receive tokens.
 - `POST /logout`: Log out the current user.
-- `POST /refresh-token`: Refresh an expired access token.
+- `POST /refresh`: Refresh an expired access token.
 - `POST /forgot-password`: Request a password reset email.
 - `POST /reset-password`: Reset password with a valid token.